deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Presentable?"

-"Well, we’d have preferred you wear a dress, but you ARE here in a military capacity…"
+"Well, we’d have preferred you wear a dress, but you ARE here in a military capacity..."

 Rylee suppressed a sigh, and turned it into a smile.
 "Trust me, I wouldn’t be comfortable in a dress."